muffpy/muffpy.github.io/_posts/2023-07-23-ackermann.markdown

 \end{cases}
 $$

 Generally speaking, to prove something like this, it's natural for the structure of the induction to mirror the structure of the recursive definition (since in some ways, they are one and the same).
-So, for our case, we want an induction method based on cases:
+So, for our case, we want an induction method based on these cases:

 1. $∀n.
 P(0,n)$
 2. $∀m.
 P(1+m,0)$
 3. $∀m.
 P(1+m,1)$
 4. $∀m(∀n.
 P(m,n)) ∧ ∀n.
 P(1+m,1+n) → P(1+m,2+n)$

+Explain fourth case.....

 And this isn't too difficult to derive from the normal principle of induction.
 To prove $∀m∀ n.
-P(m,n)$ where $m, n \geq 0$:
+P(m,n)$ where $m, n \geq 0$ and $𝑃(𝑚,𝑛)≡𝐴(𝑚,𝑛)$:
 - First induct on $𝑚$
   - Case 1 above covers the base case for this, when $𝑚=0$.